 The Chair of the PPE committee or the PPE administrator can be contacted for questions about PPE as a whole.
-The Chair is Professor Thomas Sinclair (thomas.sinclair@philoso-phy.ox.ac.uk) and the PPE administrator is Violet Brand (violet.brand@politics.ox.ac.uk).
+The Chair is Professor Paul Martin (paul.martin@politics.ox.ac.uk) and the PPE administrator is Violet Brand (violet.brand@politics.ox.ac.uk).

 The Director of Undergraduate Studies (DUS) or the Undergraduate Administrator can be contacted for questions about each Department.
-In Philosophy the DUS is Professor Thomas Sinclair (thomas.sinclair@philosophy.ox.ac.uk) and the administrator is James Knight (james.knight@philosophy.ox.ac.uk).
-In Politics the DUS is Professor James Tilley (james.til-ley@politics.ox.ac.uk) and the administrator is Durga Sapre (durga.sapre@politics.ox.ac.uk).
-In Economics the DUS is Professor Chris Bowdler (christopher.bowdler@econom-ics.ox.ac.uk) and the administrator is Katherine Cumming (econundergrad@econom-ics.ox.ac.uk).
+In Philosophy the DUS is Thomas Sinclair (thomas.sinclair@philosophy.ox.ac.uk) and the administrator is James Knight (james.knight@philosophy.ox.ac.uk).
+In Politics the DUS is Professor Paul Martin (jaul.martin@politics.ox.ac.uk) and the administrator can be contacted at (ug.studies@politics.ox.ac.uk).
+In Economics the DUS is Professor Chris Bowdler (christopher.bowdler@economics.ox.ac.uk) and the administrator is Katherine Cumming (econumdergrad@economics.ox.ac.uk).